 Protect and Encrypt Your Confidential Data

 A lot of locals and expats these days do not work in an office.
 You can see a lot of co-working spaces or even cafes being used by gig workers or people who do not need to be in an office all the time.
-This is especially true in Kuala Lumpur and Selangor, where I live.
+This is especially true in Kuala Lumpur and Selangor.

-There has been a lot of local news reports regarding Macau scams and money loss through financial institutes and stolen credentials.
+There have been a lot of local news reports regarding Macau scams and money loss through Malaysian banks and stolen credentials.
 No one, including expats, is safe from these activities.
-Be aware of what is going on with illegal financial activities as posted by the Central Bank of Malaysia.
+Be aware of what is going on with illegal financial activities.

 Now let’s look at how hackers and scammers get our data.

-Most everyone is aware that public Wi-Fi networks are the easiest and perfect targets for hackers.
+Most people are aware that public Wi-Fi networks are the easiest and perfect targets for hackers.
 These shared and usually free networks lack even the most basic security measures, making them a hub of potential victims for hackers and scammers alike.
 You must ensure your own security if the free internet access provider does not do it for you.

 Using a VPN ensures that your devices are protected when you are connected to a public network.
 It encrypts your data, making it incredibly challenging to decipher or intercept.
 By having a VPN app on your devices, you have on-the-go encryption wherever you are, including on free Wi-Fi hotspots.